SpoturDeal/MMM-crypto-portfolio/README.md

 # MMM-crypto-portfolio
+#  Coincapmarket requires an user account and the free version has been closed
+#  a new version is not available yet

 A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module used to get real-time values of crypto currencies.

 This module is orginally made By Matteo Danelli, many thanks for his great work.